TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- TODO: Ressurrect the code that did those 8-polygon partitions out of convexes

 - show timestamp of commands when hovering
     - especially for autosave and open project revisions